-- Hotel InterContinental Hong Kong (18 Salisbury Rd., Tsim Sha Tsui; (?)
-800/327-0200 in the U.S., or 852/2721 1211): No hotel lobby boasts a better view of Victoria Harbour and Hong Kong Island than the light-infused lobby of this standout property, right at water's edge in Tsim Sha Tsui.
-State-of-the-art rooms (most with harbor views), a spa renowned for its anti-jet-lag and healing treatments, restaurants that are as fun as they are excellent, and free tai chi and yoga classes make this one of the city's top choices.
+- Hotel InterContinental Hong Kong, 18 Salisbury Rd., Tsim Sha Tsui (© 800/327-0200 in the U.S., or 852/2721 1211): No hotel lobby boasts a better view of Victoria Harbour and Hong Kong Island than the light-infused lobby of this standout property, right at water's edge in Tsim Sha Tsui.
+State-of-the-art rooms (most with harbor views), a spa renowned for its anti-jet lag and healing treatments, restaurants that are as fun as they are excellent, and free tai chi and yoga classes make this one of the city's top choices.
 See p.
-79. - Four Seasons Hotel Hong Kong (8 Finance St., Central; (2) 800/819-5053 in the U.S., or 852/3196 8888): A strategic location near the Central Ferry Piers, Hong Kong Station (with direct access to the airport), MTR subway, and Central's financial district make this contemporary property number one for convenience.
-Yet it cocoons guests from the mad whirl of central Hong Kong with the best money can buy, including a luxury spa, outdoor pools and Jacuzzis with great harbor views, topnotch restaurants, and rooms to die for.
+85. - The Peninsula, Salisbury Road, Tsim Sha Tsui (© 866/382-8388 in the U.S., or 852/2920 2888): The grand - old dame of Hong Kong, this historic hotel, built in 1928, exudes elegance and colonial splendor, with one of the most famous, ornate lobbies in town, a must for afternoon tea.
+A tower with a top-floor restaurant designed by Philippe Starck, a state-of-the-art spa, classes ranging from cooking to tai chi, Hong Kong's most venerable restaurants, and outstanding service assure this historic hotel a top rating despite newer and more glamorous competitors.
 See p.
-80. - The Peninsula (Salisbury Rd., Tsim Sha Tsui; (?)
-800/462-7899 in the U.S., or 852/2920 2888): The grand old dame of Hong Kong, this historic hotel, built in 1928, exudes elegance and colonial splendor, with one of the most famous, ornate lobbies in town, a must for afternoon tea.
-A tower, added in 1993, gave the Peninsula an edge over newer competitors by adding well-equipped, spacious rooms and a top-floor restaurant designed by Philippe Starck.
-A newly added spa, classes ranging from cooking to tai chi, Hong Kong's most venerable restaurants, and outstanding service assure this historic hotel a top rating despite newer and more glamorous competitors.
+85. - Island Shangri-La Hong Kong, Pacific Place, Central (© 866/565-5050 in the U.S., or 852/2877 3838): There's no mistaking you're anywhere but Asia in Hong Kong Island's tallest hotel, adorned with lush Tai Ping carpets, artistic flower arrangements, and more than 500 paintings, including the world's largest Chinese landscape painting.
+Spacious rooms combine Asian touches (like Chinese lacquerware TV cabinets) with up-to-date technology (like LCD TVs and DVD players), but the top-floor French restaurant opts for old-world charm as it wows with one of the best dining views in Hong Kong.
 See p.
-86. - Island Shangri-La Hong Kong (Pacific Place, Central; © 866/565-5050 in the U.S., or 852/2877 3838): There's no mistaking you're anywhere but Asia in Hong Kong Island's tallest hotel, adorned with lush Tai Ping carpets, artistic flower arrangements, and more than 500 paintings and artwork, including the world's largest Chinese landscape painting.
-Spacious rooms combine

-Asian touches (like Chinese lacquerware TV cabinets) with up-to-date technology (like LCD TVs and DVD players), but the top-floor French restaurant opts for old-world charm as it wows with one of the best dining views in Hong Kong.
-See p.
-88.
+87.